 Occupational therapy can have many benefits for children.
 School-based therapists and outpatient pediatric therapists can help children meet their goals and increase their success.
 In addition, therapists in each setting can work together to develop a unique individualized plan to increase the possibility of carryover of new skills to home, school, and outpatient therapy.

-Plans can include sensory diets to help increase focus and attention, fine motor and visual motor skill building tasks to help increase hand writing and cutting skills, and much more.
-Out patient pediatric therapy can help reinforce school based therapy and help give the parents strategies to try at home to help increase their child’s success.
-Working with school based therapists and out patient therapists gives children more opportunities to learn, practice, and master new skills necessary for everyday tasks.
-Therapists work to increase bilateral coordination, fine motor strength, hand-eye coordination, body awareness, and reflex integration to help increase success in all aspects of life.
+Plans can include sensory diets to help increase focus and attention.
+And fine motor and visual-motor skill-building tasks to help improve handwriting and cutting skills, and much more.
+Outpatient pediatric therapy can help reinforce school-based therapy.
+And help give the parents strategies to try at home to help increase their child’s success.
+Working with school-based therapists and outpatient therapists offers children more opportunities to learn, practice, and master new skills necessary for everyday tasks.
+Therapists work to increase bilateral coordination, fine motor strength, hand-eye coordination, body awareness.
+And reflex integration to help increase success in all aspects of life.